Pharmacist

 My doctor once forgot to date a prescription, and the pharmacist not only refused to fill it, but CONFISCATED it from me!
 Is that standard protocol, and if so, WHY?

-Asked by Simon about 12 years ago
+Asked by Simon over 12 years ago

 I don't believe it's "standard protocol" to confiscate a prescription without a date on it.
 Although, if it was a controlled substance (think Vicodin, Percocet, etc.), I would have INSISTED on calling your doctor for you to rectify this mistake.
 You may have encountered a pharmacist who wouldn't take no for an answer!